 An evolving view of plant nutrition

 One of the hallmarks of science is that our view of the world evolves and changes as new evidence comes to light.
 When I was a grade-schooler following the Apollo missions, for example, I knew all the planets in order from Mercury to Pluto and how many moons each one had; Jupiter was the champ with 12.
 Today, Jupiter has as many as 63 moons depending on who’s counting.
-And Pluto, let’s not even go there.
-Likewise, our view of plant science has changed over the years.
-As I’ve mentioned before, when I took introductory Botany as an undergrad thirty-some years ago we learned that there were 16 essential plant nutrient elements.
-Since then we’ve learned that nickel is also essential at least for some plants.
+And Pluto, let’s not even go there. … Continue reading this article “An evolving view of plant nutrition”

 Art, Science, and Faith